-Transportation is responsible for a whopping 29 percent of greenhouse gas emissions in the United States.
-That includes planes, trains, and buses, but a good chunk of that comes from cars.
+Transportation is responsible for a whopping 27% of greenhouse gas emissions in the United States.
+That includes planes, trains, and buses, but a good chunk of that comes from our personal vehicles.

 If you drive a gas-powered vehicle, the simplest way to reduce your transportation emissions is to drive less often.
 Great alternatives for local transportation include carpooling, public transit, and micro-mobility options like electric scooters and bikes.
 Even better, bicycling and walking aren’t just environmentally friendly, they’re good for your health!